garrandall/popular-music-data/tracks/days-go-by-keith-urban.md

 Take them by the hand
 Don't let them all fly by
 Come on, come on now
-Yeah, come on, oh, ooh, ooh
+Yeah, come on, oh, oh oh
 Don't you know the days go by?